apoorvam/gaugeGrid/README.md

 ```
 mvn test
 ```
 This runs the sample specs using the firefox driver by default.
-To run tests in Chrome browser, pass the `-Dwebdriver.firefox.bin="<path_to_chrome_driver>"` flag to selenium node.
+To run tests in Chrome browser, pass the `-Dwebdriver.chrome.driver="<path_to_chrome_driver>"` flag to selenium node.
 Then run specs using `mvn test -Denv="chrome"`

 To use a different browser, set the environment property `BROWSER` in `project_dir/env/user.properties`.